Krysty218/Atari-RL-DQN/README.md

 1. Test environments ✅
 2. Push to GitHub ✅
 3. Read and implement Atari DQN paper (in progress)
-4. Apply similar methods to Trackmania
+4. Apply similar methods to games like Super Mario